 MOSCOW-BORN, LA-RAISED MULTIMEDIA ARTIST DEDICATED TO PROVING THAT LIFE IS AS BEAUTIFUL AS WE MAKE IT.

 Zoetica Ebb is interested in personal mythology, phantasmagoria, future language, and the pursuit of transcendence.
-She explores the indelible through hyper-detailed drawings merging fantasy flora, space delirium and skin.
-Always seeking innovation, Zoetica uses her ongoing Alien Botany project, which features specimens of otherworldly plant-animal hybrids and their potential interactions with human hosts, to examine various mediums, from traditional illustration to sculpture to textile design.
-She's lived in Moscow, Los Angeles, New Orleans, Chicago, Dublin and is currently based in London.
+She explores the indelible through hyper-detailed drawings merging fantasy flora, space delirium, and skin.
+Zoetica uses her ongoing Alien Botany project, which features specimens of otherworldly plant-animal hybrids and their potential interactions with human hosts (some parasitic, others symbiotic), to examine various mediums, from traditional illustration to sculpture to textile design.

 Alien Botany is an ongoing multimedia concept series.
 So far, it includes hyper-detailed drawings, fine art prints and capsule fashion collections.
 This project is a consequence of a lifetime of experiences and passions, conceived in 2011 at the intersection of Soviet space obsession, love of the compulsive detail in traditional scientific illustration, and fascination with the beauty and horror of the natural world.